Africa tightens Ebola travel curbs as affected countries face food shortages

 Nigeria has reported 15 cases - the lowest number in the four affected countries - and the WHO has expressed “cautious optimism” that the spread can be stopped.

-South Africa said on Thursday it was banning all travelers from Guinea, Liberia and Sierra Leone from entering its territory, barring its own citizens.
+South Africa said on Thursday it was banning all travellers from Guinea, Liberia and Sierra Leone from entering its territory, barring its own citizens.

 The precautions follow measures from commercial airlines such as Kenya Airways and Gambia Bird which have suspended flights to affected countries, despite new testing procedures at airports.
 The United States and several European countries have also advised against non-essential travel to the region.